urbanjost/M_intrinsics/md7/EXIT.md

          do i=1,size(iarr)
-           ! when you find what you are looking for use an EXIT instead ! of a GOTO , which follows much more restricted rules on ! on where you can land, preventing the threat of spaghetti code if(iarr(i).eq.5) exit LOOKFOR
+           ! when you find what you are looking for use an EXIT instead ! of a GOTO , which follows much more restricted rules on ! where you can land, preventing the threat of spaghetti code if(iarr(i).eq.5) exit LOOKFOR
          enddo
          write(*,*)'should not get here. iarr=',iarr